• Skip to main content

 Find it: Amazon

-Unless you have an outsized sense of fun, this is a game, after you've played it a few times with your kids, you will encourage them to play with their friends instead.
+Unless you enjoy being pummeled by vinyl burritos, this is a game, after you've played it a few times with your kids, you will encourage them to play with their friends instead.
 It's also not a good game for small spaces.
-BUT, it is really, really good for kids and they will love it.
-The instructions are super easy and involve the frenetic drawing of cards, stopping briefly to have a burrito wars and duels.
+BUT, it is really, really good for active kids and they will love it.
+The instructions are super easy and involve frenetic drawing of cards, stopping briefly to have a burrito wars and duels.
 Intrigued?
 You should be.

 Settlers of Catan